Catch your runaway costs with manufacturing overhead formula

 Small and medium manufacturers need to be extra aware of their manufacturing overhead because the effects of hidden costs are magnified at this scale.
 Without analyzing the details, your profits might not be as high as you first imagined.

 Generally, manufacturing overheads are calculated per product annually.
 If you’re a small business, it’s going to be useful to do it even more often than that.
 The effects of your overheads could be quite drastic throughout the year, and you wouldn’t know until you checked.
-The first thing to note is the basic manufacturing overhead formula:
+The first thing you need is the formula.

 Manufacturing overhead = Total indirect costs / total units produced